-Risk assessment of child labor
+Risk assessment of child labour

-Operations within Diab are assessed to have very limited risk of child labor, young workers exposed to hazardous work or forced or compulsory labor.
-The risk for child labor, young workers exposed to hazardous work or forced or compulsory labor has earlier been assessed as possible for suppliers to our China operations.
+Operations within Diab are assessed to have very limited risk of child labour, young workers exposed to hazardous work or forced or compulsory labour.
+The risk for child labour, young workers exposed to hazardous work or forced or compulsory labour has earlier been assessed as possible for suppliers to our China operations.
 Diab has global suppliers and the problem is primarily associated with smaller local suppliers in China.
-Direct materials for production in China are mainly supplied by global European suppliers, where the risk for child labor, young workers getting exposed to hazardous work or forced or compulsory labor is assessed as very low.
-Nevertheless, due to the identified risk with smaller suppliers in China supplier audits have been performed during the year but no suspected case of child labor has been found.
+Direct materials for production in China are mainly supplied by global European suppliers, where the risk for child labour, young workers exposed to hazardous work or forced or compulsory labour is deemed to be very low.
+Normally, due to the identified risk with smaller suppliers in China, supplier audits should have been performed during the year, but due to travel restrictions related to the covid-19 pandemic, this has not been possible.